lukaszkosminski/my-fund-backend/readme.md

 2. Navigate to the backend directory: `cd my-fund-backend`
 3. Build the project using Maven: `mvn clean install`
 4. Run the Spring Boot application: `java -jar target/myfund.jar`

-### Frontend Setup

-1. Navigate to the frontend directory: `cd my-fund-frontend`
-2. Install the necessary npm packages: `npm install`
-3. Start the Angular application: `ng serve`
-4. Open your browser and go to `http://localhost:4200` to view the application.

 ## Configuration